t-kubrak/rnd-mobile-flashcards/README.md

      [for Android](https://docs.expo.io/workflow/android-studio-emulator/)
      or [for iOS](https://docs.expo.io/workflow/ios-simulator/) (available on Mac only)

+Note:
-Note: this app was tested on Android Studio emulator using Pixel 4 device (Android 10, API v.
+- This app was tested on Android Studio emulator using Pixel 4 device (Android 10, API v.
 29) and on physical iOS device (v.
-14)
+14).
+- Notification runs daily at 18:00.
+You can set it to `null` to show it immediately in Android emulator.